MusatovIvan/GRF_dp/README.md

 ```sh
 cat time.log
 ```
-### That's all for now, thank you for your interest in our work.
+### That's all for now, thank you for being curious.